Medical Marijuana As An Effective Treatment for Crohn’s Disease

 Symptoms Treated by Medical Marijuana

-Some of the cannabis health benefits that address Crohn’s disease affects and symptoms include:
+Some of the cannabis health benefits that address Crohn’s disease effects and symptoms include:

 - Reducing inflammation through anti-inflammatory properties